George Angus (footballer)

-Angus was appointed captain-coach of Williamstown in the VFA in 1912 and played 14 games and kicked 11 goals, before stepping down as captain as a result of illness following an 84-point loss at Brighton in round 15.
+Angus was appointed captain-coach of Williamstown in the Victorian Football Association in 1912, playing 14 games and kicking 11 goals, before stepping down as captain as a result of illness following an 84-point loss at Brighton in round 15.
 He was replaced as captain by another former Collingwood player in Bert Reitman, but continued to coach the team for the rest of the season.